-People learn about the power of mindfulness and decide to start practicing it, but inevitably struggle to implement the change in their life.
+People learn about the power of mindfulness and decide to try it, but inevitably struggle to implement the change in their life.
 When this happens, they berate themselves for their failure.

 In Native American traditions, different animals are seen to embody different qualities.
 The moose–that awkward, boney-kneed, funny-nosed animal that also has a certain majestic quality–is considered to exemplify the quality of self-acceptance.

 When people associate mindfulness with our Moose, and therefore with self-acceptance, it helps to remove the barrier of self-judgment, which, in turn, helps to pave the way to deeper practice.

 If you still doubt the buddha-like quality of our mascot, then we offer you our Official Moose Challenge: See if you can tell three people about the Mindful Moose without getting six smiles.